ngc/zalgo/README.md

 Distributed under the GNU GPL.
 See `LICENSE` for more information.

 ## Notable Issues
-Since this program is entirely dependent on unicode the visual representation of the Zalgo text can vary heavily outside of the control of this program.
-For example, Zalgo text in markdown code blocks appears significantly vertically smaller than it usually does.
+Since this program is entirely dependent on unicode, the visual representation of the Zalgo text can vary heavily (outside of the scope of this program).
+For example, Zalgo text in GitHub's markdown code blocks above appear significantly vertically smaller than they usually are.
-In the GNOME terminal above combining characters aren't shown at all.
+In the GNOME terminal combining characters aren't shown at all.
 This can vary across terminal emulators.
 To my knowledge Discord actively filters out the effect of Zalgo text as of recently.